More Than 70 Killed In Ethiopia Road Accident - UrduPoint

 Road accidents are common in Ethiopia, Africa's second most populous nation, where roads are often poorly maintained.

+And in 2004 and 2005, two buses fell off steep cliffs in the mountainous country, each accident killing some 30 people.

-Although the continent has the fewest roads and cars of any region it has the largest ratio of vehicle deaths, often a result of poor infrastructure, scant rescuers and old cars.
+Despite having the fewest roads and cars of any region the African continent has the largest ratio of vehicle deaths, often a result of poor infrastructure, scant rescuers and old cars.

+A lorry crash in the Central African Republic in July 2017 killed 77 people, mostly traders heading to a nearby market.

+In March 2000, more than 100 people died when two buses collided in Kenya.

 Home to only around four percent of the world's automobiles, Africa accounted for 19 percent of road deaths last year, according to a World Health Organization report earlier this year.